 It is not always possible for parties to a dispute to agree on an arbitrator, mediator or other expert.
-In such cases, some commercial agreements allow the President of the New Zealand Law Society to appoint someone to deal with the dispute.
+In such cases, some commercial agreements allow the President of the New Zealand Law Society to appoint an arbitrator or mediator to deal with the dispute.

 Many standard commercial agreements contain dispute resolution clauses providing that where a dispute arises and the parties cannot agree on an arbitrator or mediator, the President of the local District Law Society will appoint an arbitrator or mediator.